Technology-Notes/vmware-clarity-wiki/Building-the-Website.md

 This documents the way the website is built and deployed with GitHub Pages.
-Our website is versioned, whcih
+Our website is now versioned, and the different versions of the website are kept in separate branches.

+`new-website` - This contains the latest version of the website, including the home, community, news pages.
+`v0.10-website` - This contains the version for v0.10 documentation.

+If you only plan to make changes in the latest version, you don't need to worry about the other versions when you work with the website.
+However, if you plan to make changes to an older version, you will need to have the latest version as well to be able to build and preview it correctly.

 # Setup local environment